Home of the Rangers Mural

 Art Show Rules & Info

 1. Students, Employees, Retirees and Alumni from all campus locations are eligible to enter the show and must bring their entries to the J.W.
 Martin Library where you will be directed to the room to leave your pieces.
-If you live out of town, you may mail the pieces (at your own risk) to Tom Cornell, NWOSU, JD218, 709 Oklahoma Blvd., Alva, OK 73717.
+If you live out of town, you may mail the pieces (at your own risk) to Thomas Cornell, NWOSU, JD326, 709 Oklahoma Blvd., Alva, OK 73717.
 You must provide the postage to return the piece to you, or come by the office to pick it up.
 Students/employees at the Enid and Woodward campuses may be able to make arrangements for transport with the campus courier.

-2. Entrants who cannot drop off or pick up their artwork as scheduled must make special arrangements before March 1.
-If you have any questions or need to make special arrangements, please contact Tom Cornell by email at tacornell@nwosu.edu.
-Only those with permission will be allowed to bring artwork after March 1.
+2. Entrants who cannot drop off or pick up their artwork as scheduled must make special arrangements before Feb.
+26. If you have any questions or need to make special arrangements, please contact Tom Cornell by email at tacornell@nwosu.edu.
+Only those with permission will be allowed to bring artwork after Feb.
+26.

 4. No previously submitted material will be allowed.